openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.ebrains.eu/vocab/>
    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/basalForebrain
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Basal forebrain' is a regional part of brain.
-It is part of the forebrain.
+   :definition: Is a regional part of brain.
+Is part of the forebrain. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002743) ('is_a' and 'relationship')]
-   :description: A region of the brain consisting of ventral and rostral subcortical regions of the telencephalon, including among others, the basal ganglia, septal nuclei, amygdala, ventral pallidum, substantia innominata, and basal nucleus of Meynert.
+   :description: A region of the brain consisting of ventral and rostral subcortical regions of the telencephalon, including among others, the basal ganglia, septal nuclei, amygdala, ventral pallidum, substantia innominata, and basal nucleus of Meynert. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002743)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0101101
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002743#basal-forebrain-1
    :name: basal forebrain